Bella Sember: Club career

+KIF Örebro

 On January 4, 2025, newly relegated Elitettan club KIF Örebro announced that they had signed Sember to her first professional contract on a one-year deal.
 KIF Örebro's sporting director said she possessed Damallsvenskan quality and could have signed in the top flight.
 She made her professional debut on March 1, starting and playing the entire match in a 1–1 draw with Norrköping in the Swedish Cup group stage.
-On April 19, she scored her first professional goal in a 2–1 loss to Trelleborg in her home league debut.
-On October 11, she netted her tenth goal of the season in a 3–2 win over city rivals Örebro SK.
-Before the game, she said she was "a little surprised" to have scored so many good goals.
-She scored again in the following game against Mallbacken as KIF Örebro extended their league unbeaten run to 17 games.
+On April 19, she scored her first professional goal in her home league debut, though her side lost 2–1 to Trelleborg.

+On October 11, Sember scored her tenth goal of the season in a 3–2 win over city rivals Örebro SK.
+She said before the game that she was "a little surprised" to have scored so many good goals, especially from distance.
+The following game, she scored against Mallbacken as KIF Örebro extended their league unbeaten run to 17 games.
+On November 15, she scored in the season finale against Sunnanå, confirming KIF Örebro's place in the promotion playoffs, where they were unable to overcome Brommapojkarna.
+She finished her rookie season with 15 goals in 32 games in all competitions, including 14 goals in the league (tied for first on the team and third in the league).

+Eskilstuna United

+On November 24, 2025, Sember signed a two-year contract with newly promoted Damallsvenskan club Eskilstuna United.
+On March 28, 2026, she made her debut for the club as the season began with a 2–1 defeat to Vittsjö.
+On May 3, she scored her first goal for the club – and first Damallsvenskan goal – in a 2–0 win over Norrköping.